RedHatInsights/insights-upload/README.md

 #### Installing

 Once your environment variables are set on your localhost, bring up the stack.
-You may need to be root depending on your environment.:
+You may need to be root depending on your environment.

     cd ./docker && docker-compose up -d

 This will stand up the full stack.
-You can follow logs in docker-compose with `docker-compose logs -f`
+You can follow logs in docker-compose with `docker-compose logs -f`.

 ### Bare metal